SuecoAlto/LoginSignupPage/README.md

 * **Axios**: A promise-based HTTP client for seamless communication with the backend API.
 * **React Context**: Used for global state management to track the user's authentication status across the application.
 * **Tailwind CSS**: A utility-first CSS framework for rapid and responsive UI development.
-* **DaisyUI**: A component library for Tailwind CSS providing pre-built and customizable UI components.
+* **DaisyUI**: A component library for Tailwind CSS providing pre-built and customizable UI components with "sunset" theme centrally managed.
 * **lucid-react**: A library for clean and beautiful icons.
 * **react-hot-toast**: For displaying user-friendly notifications and feedback.